kataras/build-a-better-web-together/template-engines.md

 ## How to use

-Most examples are written with html (default and built'n template engine for iris) but works for the rest of the engines also.
+Most examples are written for html (default and built'n template engine for iris) but works for the rest of the engines also.